 immediate Messages that require immediate action by the operator.
 Example: NETEX termination. important Messages that are of great interest to the operator and may require operator action.
-Examples: notification of all set drain, start, and clear commands; remote operator messages. interesting Messages regarding events that are of interest in closely monitored environments. blither Messages that are intended for diagnostic or debugging purposes.
+Examples: notification of all set drain, start, and clear commands; remote operator messages. interesting Messages regarding events that are of interest in monitored environments. moderate Messages regarding more significant events that are of interest in monitored environments noting specific events under normal circumstances monitor Messages regarding events that are of interest in heavily monitored environments. debug Messages that are intended for diagnosing a particular problem.
+These messages are generally only used by support attempting to diagnose a specific NETEX problem blither Messages that are intended for diagnostic or debugging purposes.
 These messages are generally only of interest when a system programmer is attempting to diagnose a NETEX problem.